shivannis/xandr-docs-public/xandr-docs/articles/data-providers/real-time-data-provider-throttling-traffic-faq.md

 ## How can I make changes to my bidder profile?

-You can update your bidder profile by making a PUT call to the bidder profile service [Legacy Bidder Profile Service](../bidders/legacy-bidder-profile-service.md).
-The put call must include only:
+You can update your bidder profile by making a PUT call to the [Legacy Bidder Profile Service](../bidders/legacy-bidder-profile-service.md).
+The PUT call must include only:

 1. The ID of the profile.
 1. The field that you want to change.